 The judge summoned the first 18 people into the jury box.
 Twelve took the seats in the box, and the next 6 took seats in front of it.
 The front 6 would replace any jurors dismissed from the twelve in the box, and so the lawyers had a preview of who would take their places.
 His honor then began his questioning of the 18 potential jurors.
 I clicked my pen twice – a nervous gesture on my part with the accidental benefit of clearing my head before I prepare to jot down as much information as possible about these total strangers.

-The judge began by asking what cities the jurors lived in: 7 out of twelve lived in “Santa Asphalt,” the largest city in my jurisdiction, 4 lived in the generic, contiguous suburbs that surround Santa Asphalt, and 1 lived in the affluent town to the south where people move to get away from Santa Asphalt.
+The judge began by asking what cities the jurors lived in: 10 out of 18 lived in “Santa Asphalt,” the largest city in my jurisdiction, 6 lived in the generic, contiguous suburbs that surround Santa Asphalt, and 2 lived in the affluent town to the south where people move to get away from Santa Asphalt.

 The jurors provided their job titles with pride; unfortunately, most of their job titles gave me no idea of what their daily routines actually looked like.
 When a potential juror says that he or she is a teacher, nurse, dentist, contractor, or food server, I am able to get at least a vague picture of how this person spends most of his or her day.
 This was not going to happen with this group.
 To illustrate, you the reader can produce a potential juror’s job title by choosing one word from each of the collumns below.